thr2240/backend-go-assignment/README.md

 This repo contains initial code of assignment of backend Go developer.

-Please clone the PR, send us a ZIP of code when you finish it.
+Please clone the repo, send us a ZIP of code when you finish it.

 Please write a brief report.
 The report has the following contents:
 - Challenges: Challenges faced in development.